nano9911/NES416-Assignment-1/README.md

 This is the source code for our NES416 / Network Programming course Assignment 1.

-It's about a client server model, where the server is iteravtive, and receive messages of a simple mathmatic equations check it, and return the result, the connection ends when the client sends "exit".
-The client program check the input given from user, then send it to server waiting fo the result, and finnaly present it to user.
+It's about a client server model, where the server is iteravtive, and receive messages of\n a simple mathmatic equations check it, and return the result, the connection ends when the client\n sends "exit".
+The client program check the input given from user, then send it to server waiting\n fo the result, and finnaly present it to user.

-The Client read the command line arguments **(argv)** which shoud be **server's ip and port number**.
-In addition the client should use **bind()** to port **55abc**, where **abc** is the least significant 3 digits of our students ID.
+The Client read the command line arguments **(argv)** which shoud be **server's ip and port number**.\n In addition the client should use **bind()** to port **55abc**, where **abc** is the least\n significant 3 digits of our students ID.

-The server also read the command line arguments **(argv)** to indicate the port it will listen to.
+The server also read the command line arguments **(argv)** to indicate the port it will listen\n to.

-Finally, both server and client once receive a message from the other it should print the **sender ip and port number**.
+Finally, both server and client once receive a message from the other it should print\n the **sender ip and port number**.